|See if you qualify & create account!|

-The state of Indiana has unique divorce laws for people who wish to terminate their marriage.
+The divorce laws in Indiana are unique to the state.
+We've created a helpful list of divorce laws for people who wish to terminate their marriage.

 Residency Requirements: In order to file for a Dissolution of Marriage in Indiana, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 At the time of the filing of a petition, at least one (1) of the parties must have been: (1) A resident of Indiana; or (2) Stationed at a United States Military installation within Indiana; for six (6) Months immediately preceding the filing of the petition.
 At the time of the filing of a petition, at least one (1) of the parties must have been: (1) A resident of the county; or (2) Stationed at a United States Military installation within the county; where the petition is filed for three (3) months immediately preceding the filing of the petition.

 The Dissolution of Marriage is typically filed with in county in which the filing spouse lives.
 (Indiana Code - Title 31 - Article 15 - Chapters: 2-6)

 No-Fault Grounds: Most uncontested Dissolution of Marriage cases are filed according to a "no-fault" ground.
 We are using the term "no-fault" in a generic fashion by labeling all grounds that do not actually declare a "fault" as "no-fault".
 In the state of Indiana the "no-fault" grounds are as follows:

 (1) Irretrievable breakdown of the marriage.
 (Indiana Code - Title 31 - Article 15 - Chapters: 2-3)